nvergottini/puppet-podman/REFERENCE.md

 Data type: `Boolean`

 Status of the automatically generated systemd service for the container.
 Valid values are 'running' or 'stopped'.
+This is ignored if pod is set.

 Default value: `true`